 How much is this going to cost?

 Your final contract price will depend on the size of your loft and the features that you choose.
-The process of craning the loft modules onto your roof means that it is necessary to replace your front roof.
+The process of craning the loft modules onto your roof means that it is necessary to replace your roof.
 As a result, modular loft conversions can appear slightly more expensive than an equivalent traditional loft conversion, but actually represent much better overall value to you.

 Is the payment schedule the same?